-(b) Dust from removal of paint or components.
+- (b) Dust from removal of paint or components.
 Property shall be free of a dust-lead hazard created by removal of lead-based paint or lead-based paint components, as determined by a lead-free inspection under sub.
-(2).

-(2) ISSUANCE OF LEAD-FREE CERTIFICATE.
-All of the following apply to issuing a certificate of lead-free status:

-(a) Lead-free inspection protocol.
+(2). - (2) ISSUANCE OF LEAD-FREE CERTIFICATE..
+All of the following apply to issuing a certificate of lead-free status: - (a) Lead-free inspection protocol.
 1. 'Who may conduct.'
 A lead-free inspection shall be conducted by a certified lead inspector or lead risk assessor associated with a certified lead company.
 Under direct on-site supervision of a certified lead inspector or risk assessor, a certified lead hazard investigator or sampling technician may assist with a lead-free inspection but may not use an XRF.
 Certified individuals involved with conducting a lead-free inspection shall conduct it in an unbiased, objective and impartial manner.
 All persons involved with conducting the lead-free inspection shall meet the requirements under s.
-HFS 163.40 (2) (c) 3.

-2. 'Locations inspected.'
-The registered lead-free property covered by a certificate is limited to those locations subject to the lead-free inspection under one of the following subd. pars., except that all dwelling units are included when a random selection process under subd. par. c. is successfully used:

-a.
-When a certificate of lead-free status is being sought for a single dwelling unit, the locations inspected shall include the dwelling unit for which the certificate is being sought and all interior and exterior common areas for the real property associated with the dwelling.

-b.
-When a certificate of lead-free status is being sought for an entire multi-family dwelling, the locations inspected shall include all dwelling units unless subd. par. c. applies, and shall include all interior and exterior common areas for the real property associated with the dwelling.
+HFS 163.40 (2) (c) - 2.
+'Locations inspected.'
+The registered lead-free property covered by a certificate is limited to those locations subject to the lead-free inspection under one of the following subd. pars., except that all dwelling units are included when a random selection process under subd.
+2. c. is successfully used: - a.
+When a certificate of lead-free status is being sought for a single dwelling unit, the locations inspected shall include the dwelling unit for which the certificate is being sought and all interior and exterior common areas for the real property associated with the dwelling. - b.
+When a certificate of lead-free status is being sought for an entire multi-family dwelling, the locations inspected shall include all dwelling units unless subd.
+2. c. applies, and shall include all interior and exterior common areas for the real property associated with the dwelling. - c.

-c.
 When a certificate of lead-free status is being sought for a multi-family dwelling with more than 20 dwelling units that are similar in construction, age and have a common painting history, the locations inspected shall include either all dwelling units or a subset of the dwelling units selected using the random selection process, and shall include all interior and exterior common areas for the real property associated with the dwelling.
 When the random selection process is used for dwellings built before 1960, a sufficient number of dwelling units shall be selected to provide a 95% level of confidence that at least 95% of all dwelling units would meet the standard for registered lead-free property if all dwelling units were investigated.
-When the random selection process is used to provide a 95% level of confidence that at least 90% of all dwelling units would meet the standard for registered to provide a 95% level of confidence that at least 90% of all dwelling units would meet the standard for registered to provide a 95% level of confidence that at least 90% of all dwelling units would meet the standard for registered to provide a 95% level of confidence that at least 90% of all dwelling units would meet the standard for registered lead-free property if all dwelling units were investigated.
+When the random selection process is used for dwellings built in 1960 or later, a sufficient number of dwelling units shall be selected to provide a 95% level of confidence that at least 90% of all dwelling units would meet the standard for registered lead-free property if all dwelling units were investigated.
 If any dwelling unit included in the lead-free inspection does not meet the standard, a certificate of lead-free status may not be issued.
-If conditions in the failed dwelling unit are corrected, conduct a new lead-free inspection that includes a new selection of dwelling units chosen using the random selection process.
+If conditions in the failed dwelling unit are corrected, conduct a new lead-free inspection that includes a new selection of dwelling units chosen using the random selection